aleh/pocketchip-batt/README.md

 ## TODO

 - `pocket-home` appears to be constantly consuming up to 1-4% of CPU, must be polling something fairly hard, would be great to patch it;
-- `pocketchip-load` is sometimes active, its functionality can go into this script as well;
 - `ubihealthd` seems to be causing issues on 4.4;
 - we should patch `rsyslogd.conf` with our Makefile as described here: [https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=134971#p898539];
 - the emulator itself can be improved to sync audio a bit nicer, here is my attempt: [https://github.com/aleh/VisualBoyAdvance].